Primary Deadline for Application is December 1st

 Davis, CA 95616

 Completed applications are evaluated along with the supplemental materials submitted.
 The Graduate Group’s Admissions Advisory Committee will submit its recommendations to the dean; final admissions decisions rest with the Dean of Graduate Studies.
-The Dean of Graduate Studies will notify you in writing of your acceptance or denial, usually in late March through your Embark account.
+The Dean of Graduate Studies will notify you in writing of your acceptance or denial, usually in late March.
 No decision can be given out over the telephone.
 This approval procedure applies to all applicants, including those admitted to UC Davis from another UC campus.

 As it generally takes several weeks to complete an application, it is strongly recommended that applicants prepare their materials early to ensure completion by the deadline.